KragWu/MuscleTracker/docs/BUILDNOTE.md

 And I asked at ChatGPT, that it answer my problem can be resolved by add JsonSerialize annotation on object model, the two JSON dependencies in POM, the constructor, getter and setter declared public.

-## Step 19: Fix my IDE with multi language porject
+## Step 19: Fix my IDE with multi language project

 I used this documentation:
 https://www.baeldung.com/java-declared-expected-package-error (Blog/Book)